Bay Tek Entertainment

 Bay Tek Entertainment is an American arcade game manufacturer based in Pulaski, Wisconsin.
 The company specializes in ticket redemption and carnival themed games.

 History

 Bay Tek was founded in 1977 by Larry Treankler in his father's basement.
+The company's early games were rolldown type games before they diversified to other redemption game genres.

-In 2016, the company acquired the rights to Skee-Ball.
+In 1995, they released their first non-rolldown redemption game, Star Shooter.
+The next year, Bay Tek started to release alley rollers as well, which included titles like Basket Fever, Bustin’ Balloons, Bug Bash, and eventually Fire Ball.